Information and advice on the STCW convention and related training courses.

 STCW Basic Safety Training is actually a package of 4 courses:

 In conjunction with your STCW Basic Safety Training certification you will require an ENG 1 Medical.
-We can organise this, with all your training, in Gibraltar.
+We can often organise this, with all your training, in Gibraltar.

 In the picture below STCW Basic Safety training trainees are tackling an oil fire with foam, one of the essential elements of the Fire Prevention and Fire Fighting course, part of the STCW Basic Safety Training Package.